Make Your Calling and Election Sure

 Do it—turn aside from shallow and worldly thinking to really examine your heart and life for virtue, knowledge, temperance, patience, godliness, brotherly kindness and charity.

+Where is the evidence that you are saved?
 Is there, in your soul, genuine Christian spirituality?
 Then there will be, in your life, genuine Christian practicality.
 It cannot be any other way.

 Let us not be like those of whom the apostle Paul writes: “They profess that they know God; but in works they deny him, being abominable, and disobedient, and unto every good work reprobate” (Titus 1:16).